No Choice is Still a Choice

 How it works

-The saying "no choice is still a choice" is a prevalent theme in not only philosophy but throughout life as well.
-The experiences that we as human beings encounter forces us to make choices whether we willingly decide to or not.
-The biggest lesson is deciding what we individually place importance on and being at peace with the decisions we choose to make or not make in general.
-The two philosophers that I will explore is John Stuart Mill (J.S.
-Mill) and Immanuel Kant regarding Mill's utilitarianism theory and Kant's deontological theory.
+The saying "no choice is still a choice" resonates deeply in both philosophy and the practical realities of life.
+The experiences we encounter as human beings compel us to make choices, whether we willingly decide to or not.
+At the heart of this process is the lesson of deciding what we individually place importance on and finding peace with the decisions we choose to make—or not make.
+This essay examines two influential philosophers, John Stuart Mill and Immanuel Kant, exploring Mill’s utilitarianism theory and Kant’s deontological theory, to understand their distinct approaches to decision-making.

 The deadline is too short to read someone else's essay